 According to the Centers for Disease Control and Prevention (CDC), cultural competence is a calibration of corresponding attitudes, policies, and behaviors that possess a mutual synergy and enable healthcare providers to work collaboratively in cross-cultural circumstances (NPIN.CDC.gov., n.d.).
 When incorporating cultural competence into healthcare, organizations ought to establish a set of tenets and divulge behaviors, attitudes, structures, and policies that empower the healthcare workforce to work effectively in cross-cultural settings Besides, culturally competent care allows providers to modify their practices to meet the health needs of diverse patient populations (NPIN.CDC.gov., n.d.).
 The article further denotes that cultural competence training enhances quality care and quality improvement processes.
 Cultural competence allows healthcare providers to value patient’s cultural beliefs, identify intricacies in linguistic and cultural interpretation, and expedite apt learning between patients and providers (NPIN.CDC.gov., n.d.).
 Furthermore, a culturally competent workforce collaborates with multidisciplinary and interdisciplinary professionals to deliver culturally sensitive and competent care that addresses the patient’s needs (NPIN.CDC.gov., n.d.).

-Needless to say, the supporting literature underscores the significance of cultural competence training and education programs in enhancing patient safety, optimal outcomes, and workflow efficiencies.
+The supporting literature underscores the significance of cultural competence training and education programs in enhancing patient safety, optimal outcomes, and workflow efficiencies.
 The two studies reinforce the objectives and goals of the project of implementing a cultural competence education program to improve nurses’ cultural competence, awareness, skills, knowledge, and attitudes (AHRQ, 2019; NPIN.CDC.gov., n.d.).
 As such, espousing the concepts of the studies, the project can augment cognitive mental health delivery processes and patient outcomes.
 The principal investigator will achieve these outcomes by integrating the recommended tenets of cultural competence in the educational materials (AHRQ, 2019; NPIN.CDC.gov., n.d.).

 Conclusion

 In conclusion, the review of the literature chapter synthesized significant themes that correlate with the clinical question.
-The chapter accentuated the positive implications of amplified provider cultural awareness which was supported by studies that demonstrated the beneficial value of increased cultural awareness.
-The studies collectively noted that training healthcare providers about cultural competence facilitates effective communication which can optimize the quality of health delivery processes.
+The chapter accentuated the positive implications of amplified provider cultural awareness, supported by studies that demonstrated the beneficial value of increased cultural awareness.
+The studies collectively noted that training healthcare providers about cultural competence facilitates effective communication and optimizes the quality of health delivery processes.
 Additionally, the second theme entailed the impact of cultural competence education.
-The studies underscored the direct impact on nurses’ cultural proficiencies which are effectively congruent with better health outcomes.
-Finally, the review of the literature identified a crucial theme of nurses’ cultural skills and knowledge.
+The studies underscored the direct impact on nurses’ cultural proficiencies, which are effectively congruent with better health outcomes.
+Finally, the literature literature review identified a central theme of nurses’ cultural skills and knowledge.

-The findings suggested that implementing cultural competence education programs can improve nurses’ knowledge and skills.
-The training can also allow them to deliver holistic and culturally competent care which may be underpinned by the patients’ cultural preferences and backgrounds.
+The findings suggested implementing cultural competence education programs can improve nurses’ knowledge and skills.
+The training can also allow them to deliver holistic and culturally competent care, which may be underpinned by the patients’ cultural preferences and backgrounds.
 Finally, the supporting literature provided invaluable insights that can frame the project to ensure that the student tailors a suitable program that aligns with the tenets of cultural competence.
-Furthermore, cultural competence is central to allowing healthcare providers to work collaboratively in delivery processes.
+Furthermore, cultural competence is central to allowing healthcare providers to collaborate collaboratively in delivery processes.
 Most importantly, the student will incorporate the insights of the studies to inform the project and garner overall healthcare efficiencies.
-The studies also exclaimed the value of cultural competence training such as patient safety and eradicating health disparities.
+The studies also exclaimed the value of cultural competence training in areas such as patient safety and eradicating health disparities.
 In summary, this chapter informed the significance of the proposed SPP topic, hypothesizing that the intervention can help enhance cognitive mental health delivery processes and patient outcomes.
 Nonetheless, additional studies should be conducted to boost the comprehension of the intervention’s mechanisms on cognitive mental health delivery processes.

 References